privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

 - `AccountCodeHash`
 - `AccountStorage`

-Others we don't need to do reversion because they don't affect future execution before reversion, we only write them when `is_persistent` is `1`:
+On some others we don't need to do reversion because they don't affect future execution before reversion, we only write them when `is_persistent` is `1`:

 - `TxRefund`
 - `AccountDestructed`